21 Nov Protecting Your Trees Before a Cold Front

 How Does Cold Affect Trees?

 How well a tree withstands the cold has a lot to do with temperature fluctuations.
 A tree is better able to acclimate to the cold if temperatures gradually decrease over time.
 When a sudden cold front moves in after warm temperatures, it’s more likely to cause cold damage to trees and plants.
-Cold injury may impact the entire tree, or only certain parts including the trunk, bark, fruits, roots, leaves or branches.
+The cold injury may impact the entire tree, or only certain parts including the trunk, bark, fruits, roots, leaves or branches.
 While some parts of the tree can acclimate to the cold, parts such as roots, flowers, and fruits don’t adapt well.

-Certain citrus trees, flowering trees and tropical and subtropical palms do not tolerate cold temperatures well.
+Certain citrus trees, flowering trees, and tropical and subtropical palms do not tolerate cold temperatures well.
 Temperatures below 45 degrees can already damage some tropical plants.
 Frosts occur at 32 degrees, and freezes occur below 30 degrees.
 These temperatures are the most devastating to certain trees and plants.
 They must be protected from the cold to avoid damage.
 A tree company in Jacksonville can advise you on which trees are the most cold-hardy in our area.
-Some examples include magnolias, loblolly bays, live oaks, long-leaf pines and hollies.
+Some examples include magnolias, loblolly bays, live oaks, long-leaf pines, and hollies.